Using Android Debug Bridge with Collect¶

 Android Debug Bridge is a tool that provides command-line access to a USB-connected Android device.
 It can be used to move files between the device and your computer, install applications, and take screenshots and videos.
 When connected to a device that has ODK Collect installed, it can be used to push blank form definitions and pull completed forms.

 Loading blank forms¶

-$ adb push path/to/form.xml /sdcard/odk/forms/form.xml
+$ adb push local/path/to/form.xml /sdcard/odk/forms/form.xml

-$ adb shell rm -d /sdcard/odk/forms/my_form.xml
+$ adb shell rm -d /sdcard/odk/forms/form.xml

 Downloading forms to your computer¶